zhousarah/azure-compute-docs/articles/virtual-machines/installing-vm-watch.md

 # Installing VM Watch (Preview)

 Users can enable VM watch with ease via [ARM template](/azure/azure-resource-manager/templates/), [PowerShell](/powershell/), or [AZ CLI](/cli/azure/) on Azure Virtual Machines (VMs) and Azure Virtual Machine Scale Sets (VMSS).
 VM watch can be enabled on both Linux and Windows VMs.
 VM watch is delivered through the [Application Health VM extension](/azure/virtual-machines/extensions/health-extension?tabs=rest-api) for ease of adoption.
 The code in this document details the steps to install the application health VM extension and enable VM watch.
-Even if the application health VM extension is already installed on your VM, follow the steps listed.
 > [!Note]
 > The code segments require user input.
 Any labels within `<>` in the code, need to be replace with values specific to your installation.
 Here is a list of parameters with instructions on what to replace with.
 >